krishna-s-koyyalamudi/The-Hunt/README.md

 Regarding frameworks, as per our client suggestion we thought of using NestJS.
 This will also help us to organize our code by providing a proper structure.

+### API's

+For accessing the location we have various API’s like Google Maps and Mapbox.
+Here in this application we thought of using Google Maps.
+And for authentication and authorization purpose we are thought of using Open authorization.

 ## Application Architecture Understanding